Techscq/translatable-criteria/README.md

 - **Enhanced Type-Safety:** Construct queries with a fluent, strongly-typed interface, benefiting from compile-time and runtime validation of field names (including `identifier_field`), aliases, and join parameters based on your schemas.
 - **Powerful Filtering:** Define intricate filtering logic with multiple operators (including for JSON, arrays, sets, ranges, and regex) and grouping.
 Filter groups are automatically normalized for consistency.
 - **Flexible Join System:** Support for various join types (inner, left, full outer) and pivot table configurations.
 Join parameters now include `parent_identifier` to provide richer context to translators for relationship inference (e.g., for `one_to_one`).
+- **Granular Null-Value Sorting:** Explicitly control whether `NULL` values appear first or last in your ordered results.
+- **Filter-Only Joins:** Improve query performance by creating joins solely for filtering, without including their fields in the final `SELECT` statement.
 - **Field Selection & `identifier_field`:** Specify exactly which fields to retrieve using `setSelect()`.
 The `identifier_field` of an entity is automatically included when `setSelect()` is used.
 Use `resetSelect()` to select all fields (default behavior).
 - **Pagination:** Supports both offset-based (`setTake()`, `setSkip()`) and cursor-based (`setCursor()`) pagination.
 - **Data Source Agnostic:** Design criteria independently of the underlying data source.